 - CA-125 is primarily a marker for epithelial ovarian carcinoma and is only raised in 50% of early-stage disease.

 - When serum CA-125 levels are raised, serial monitoring of CA-125 may be helpful, as rapidly rising levels are more likely to be associated with malignancy than high levels which remain static.

 - If serum CA-125 assay is more than 200 units/mL, discussion with a gynaecological oncologist is recommended .

 - The main use of CA-125 is in assessing response over time to treatment for malignancy.

-- Lactate dehydrogenase (LDH), alpha-fetoprotein (AFP) and hCG should be measured in all women under the age of 40 with a complex ovarian mass because of the possibility of germ cell tumours.
+- Lactate dehydrogenase (LDH), alpha-fetoprotein (AFP) and human chorionic gonadotrophin (hCG) should be measured in all women under the age of 40 with a complex ovarian mass because of the possibility of germ cell tumours.

 Risk of Malignancy Index (RMI)

 - There are different risk of malignancy scores which can be used to assess an ovarian mass.

 - The RMI I is the most effective for women with suspected ovarian cancer.
 This is also recommended by the National Institute for Health and Care Excellence (NICE) guideline on ovarian cancer.
 It should not be used for premenopausal women though.

 - RMI I combines three pre-surgical features: serum CA-125 (CA-125); menopausal status (M); and ultrasound score (U).

 - The RMI is a product of the ultrasound scan score, the menopausal status and the serum CA-125 level (IU/mL) as follows: